Ginny Mitchell’s music is a “rootsy” mix of Americana, folk and country.

 An accomplished singer, writer and instrumentalist, Ginny began singing at age 4 and playing guitar at 12.
 First-time listeners and longtime fans are drawn in by her honest soulful delivery.

-Her accomplishments started in British Columbia, Canada, where Ginny won the Canadian Country Music Associations Best New female Vocalist.
+Ginny gained international acclaim when she won the Canadian Country Music Associations Best New female Vocalist.
 This win lead her to tour throughout Canada and the US.

 Ginny’s firstCD, “A Wild Rose” had a sweet roster with Bela Fleck, Alison Krauss, John Jorgenson among others.
 Mark Schatz was the producer and together they created a gem with her first CD.

 “I am knocked out by Ginny’s voice and her most deserving self.”